1997 Asian financial crisis

 South Korea, Indonesia and Thailand were the countries most affected by the crisis.
 Hong Kong, Laos, Malaysia and the Philippines were also hurt by the slump.
 Brunei, mainland China, Japan, Singapore, Taiwan, and Vietnam were less affected, although all suffered from a general loss of demand and confidence throughout the region.
-While Japan was slow to respond to requests from affected countries, China improved its reputation in the region through its contribution of $4 billion in bailout money, as well as its important decision not to de-value its own currency.
 Although most of the governments of Asia had seemingly sound fiscal policies, the International Monetary Fund (IMF) stepped in to initiate a $40 billion program to stabilize the currencies of South Korea, Thailand, and Indonesia, economies particularly hard hit by the crisis.

-The efforts to stem a global economic crisis did little to stabilize the domestic situation in Indonesia, however.
-After 30 years in power, Indonesian President Suharto was forced to step down on 21 May 1998 in the wake of widespread rioting that followed sharp price increases caused by a drastic devaluation of the rupiah.
-The effects of the crisis lingered through 1998.
+However, the efforts to stem a global economic crisis did little to stabilize the domestic situation in Indonesia.
+After 30 years in power, Indonesian dictator Suharto was forced to step down on 21 May 1998 in the wake of widespread rioting that followed sharp price increases caused by a drastic devaluation of the rupiah.
+The effects of the crisis lingered through 1998, where many important stocks fell in Wall Street as a result of a dip in the values of the currencies of Russia and Latin American countries that weakened those countries' demand for U.S. exports.
 In 1998, growth in the Philippines dropped to virtually zero.
 Only Singapore proved relatively insulated from the shock, but nevertheless suffered serious hits in passing, mainly due to its status as a major financial hub and its geographical proximity to Malaysia and Indonesia.
 By 1999, however, analysts saw signs that the economies of Asia were beginning to recover.
 After the crisis, economies in East and Southeast Asia worked together toward financial stability and better financial supervision.